santoshphilip/eppy/docs/generated/Outputs_Tutorial.rst

 | The number you want is in the third row, second column and it's value
 is "47694.47"

-Let us use eppy to txtract this number
+Let us use eppy to extract this number

 .. code:: python